uashogeschoolutrecht/function-app-refreshlogging/README.md

 ### Writing the python code
-Now that we have can get access to the vault we can retrieve the secrets from the vault in our python scripts.
+Now that we can get access to the vault we can retrieve the secrets from the vault in our python scripts.
 This works similar as retrieving them from your environmental variables from your local pc.

 ```python
 import os
 clientId = os.getenv('clientId')
 clientSecret = os.getenv('clientSecret')
 ```
-Now that you have access to the API you can start writing your python script.
+With theses secrets we can have access to the API and you can start writing your python script.
 Right now the only thing we want to know is whether or not a refresh has been successful, the following python class checks for this.
 ```python

 # Create refresh class